armonbc/nccpa/README.md

 - ***Purpose***

   :page_with_curl: This file contains only 39,999 unfiltered data for proof of concept purpose.
+Meanwhile, the "**Name**" column remain the same and is not modified and this makes the rows more than 200k in total.

+- ***Disclaimer***

-All 200k data has been retrieved from first party source using automation and is not shared here.
+   :warning: All 200k+ data has been retrieved from first party source using automation and is not shared here.
 # DOWNLOAD
 [Download CSV](https://github.com/armonbc/nccpa/raw/main/200k%2Bnccpa-submission.zip)